 - Newer versions of MySQL modules like MySQL Native Driver (nd_pdo_mysql) may give a smidge of a performance improvement to older versions [ source ].
 Just make sure you don’t have conflicting MySQL modules active together.
 You can usually activate PHP modules in the same place you set the current version of PHP.

 - I recommend setting the PHP memory limit to 256mb but do check with your hosting provider.

 - Compress content so it’s delivered with gzip, brotli or something similar.
 Here’s a free website compression checking tool.

 - Add .htaccess expires headers to tell browsers how long to cache your site content for faster future visits

 Essential WordPress Optimisations for Lightning Speed

 - Keep WordPress, plugins and themes up to date, as updates sometimes include optimisations and innovations that help site speed.
 It’s also crucial for site security.

-- In the admin dashboard check the health status of your website under the Tools menu.
+- Monitor the health status of your website via the Tools menu in your admin dashboard.
 That’ll flag up any configuration issues including missing PHP modules.